 Begin Early - When you start early you will have ample time to finish the syllabus of CLAT and then do a thorough revision when the exam approaches.
 When you have sufficient time for the CLAT prep you can gain in-depth knowledge and practice for the exam at a greater level.

-Section-wise CLAT Preparation 2021
+Section-wise CLAT Preparation Strategy 2023

 ||English including Comprehension